Camp Psych provides rising high school Sophomores, Juniors, and Seniors a window into how psychological science works.

 Applying to Camp Psych

-Step 2 : If accepted, we will send information about submitting payment as well as request information regarding medication, allergies and/or special dietary needs.
+Step 2 : If a student is accepted, we will send information about submitting payment as well as request information regarding medication, allergies and/or special dietary needs.